metaware-eth/HaloFanaticsNFT/README.md

 ## About The Project

 This project is an example ERC721 NFT contract for the Ethereum network.
-The token uses SVG to render its data
+The token uses SVG to render its data.
+Tested with Hardhat and Chai Assertions

 ### Built With